Dusan75M/Projekty/Projekt_3/README.md

 # Engeto project no. 3

-3rd project of Python Academy by Engeto
+3rd project of Python Academy by Engeto.

 ## Description of the project